General Engineering Science

 What characterizes this study program?

-The basic concept of the Bachelor's degree in General Engineering Science (GES) differs from the other engineering programs at the TUHH.
-While the other programs teach the basics and methods of a selected engineering discipline, such as, for instance, electrical engineering, mechanical engineering, or process engineering, GES aims to provide the students with the broadest possible basic knowledge of all central engineering disciplines.
+The basic concept of the Bachelor's progam in General Engineering Science (GES) differs from the other engineering programs at the TUHH.
+While the other programs teach the basics and methods of a selected engineering discipline, such as electrical engineering, mechanical engineering, or process engineering, GES aims to provide the students with the broadest possible basic knowledge of all central engineering disciplines.

 Learning and understanding the engineering basics from the various disciplines is demanding.
 However, due to the breadth of knowledge, the students can quickly familiarize themselves with new subject areas, develop solutions for interdisciplinary tasks, and mediate between the engineering disciplines.